Tonic Music for Mental Health runs a choir and two programmes:

 Are we a good fit for your funding programme?
 Do you share our vision and values?

-Join us on our mission to raise mental health awareness, challenge stigma and promote mental wellbeing through music and the arts.
+Join us on our mission to promote good mental health through music.

 Please contact us with your ideas.